1983 Chevrolet Camaro Z28 hatchback coupe

 For 1984, the Chevrolet Camaro Sport Coupe had relatively few changes.
 A four-speed automatic became the only automatic available (1983 Camaros had three-speed and four-speed automatic options).
 Steel-belted radial tires were newly standard on all Camaros, and all manual transmission vehicles received a hydraulic clutch.

-The Sport Coupe continued with the LQ9Iron Duke” 92 bhp 2.5 liter inline four with fuel injection as standard, paired with a four-speed manual transmission.
+The standard powertrain for the Sport Coupe continued to be the LQ9Iron Duke” 92 bhp 2.5 liter inline four with fuel injection, paired with a four-speed manual transmission.
 Optional engines were two: the LC1 107 bhp 2.8 liter V6 with a two-barrel carburetor ($250) and the LG4 150 bhp 5.0 liter V8 with a four-barrel carburetor ($550).
-Both a five-speed manual ($125) and a four-speed automatic ($525) were optional.
+A five-speed manual ($125) and a four-speed automatic ($525) were optional.

 Sport Coupe pages from the 1984 Camaro brochure

-Standard exterior and mechanical equipment for the $8,097 Sport Coupe (about $22,500 in today’s dollars or about 10% less than a 2022 base 1LS Camaro coupe costs) included dual black side mirrors, fast-ratio power steering, power front disc/rear drum brakes, and P195/75R14 radial tires (a size still reasonably available) on 14-inch body-colored wheels with hubcaps.
+Standard exterior and mechanical equipment for the $8,097 Sport Coupe (about $26,000 in today’s dollars) included dual black side mirrors, fast-ratio power steering, power front disc/rear drum brakes, and P195/75R14 radial tires (a size still reasonably available) on 14-inch body-colored wheels with hubcaps.
 Inside, reclining front vinyl bucket seats, a floor console, and an AM radio were included.

 Options & Production Numbers